Best Jobs If You Are Immunocompromised

 1. Delivery Driver

 If you love driving and have a valid driver’s license and a clean driving record, you might enjoy a career as a delivery driver.
 Per the BLS, it’s often possible to start this job with a high school diploma and a month or less of on-the-job training.
-Although you may have to interact with customers on your route, contactless delivery has gained popularity during the coronavirus pandemic.
+Although you may have to interact with customers on your route, contactless delivery has gained popularity during the ongoing public health crisis.

 Immunocompromised folks need to avoid exposure to illness, which makes it challenging to navigate most workplaces in the era of the open plan office.
 But foresters work in the great outdoors, managing land quality in parks, forests, and ranches—far from the germs of the typical office.
 Typically, these workers have a bachelor’s degree in forestry or a related field, according to the BLS.